 Occupational exposure has not declined as much as environmental lead exposure.
 Data from 28 state lead surveillance systems shows that nationally, approximately 95% of adult elevated lead exposure is work-related (1).
-Occupational Safety and Health Administration (OSHA) lead standards, established in 1978 for general industry and in 1993 for construction, set the level for removal of a worker from lead exposure in general industry at 60 $\mu$ g/dL or two consecutive values above 50 $\mu$ g/dL and construction at 50 $\mu$ g/dL.
-These levels were established when general population levels from environmental exposure were much higher than they are today.
+Occupational Safety and Health Administration (OSHA) lead standards, established in 1978 for general industry and in 1993 for construction, set the level for removal of a worker from lead exposure in general industry at 60 $\mu$ g/dL or two consecutive values above 50 $\mu$ g/dL and construction at 50

+$\mu$ g/dL.
+These levels were established when general population levels from environmental exposure were higher than they are today.
 The Michigan OSHA program revised and updated administrative rules that lowered acceptable blood lead levels, replacing decades-old standards.
 The new rules became effective December 11, 2018 (2).
-Similar efforts are underway in two other state plan states, California and Washington.
+Efforts to update the workplace lead standard are underway in two other state plan states, California, and Washington and on 9/2/2022 Federal OSHA issued an Advance Notice of Proposed Rule Making for a new lead standard.

-Over thirty years of lead toxicity research has demonstrated that lead exposure at levels previously thought to be safe can result in an increased risk of adverse chronic health effects, especially if the exposure is maintained for many years, thereby resulting in a progressively larger cumulative dose (1,11-13).
-Levels as low as 5 $\mu$ g/dL have been associated with adverse cardiovascular and neurologic health effects in adults (11,14).
+Over 50 years of lead toxicity research, since the 1978 OSHA standard, has demonstrated that lead exposure at levels previously thought to be safe can result in an increased risk of adverse chronic health effects, especially if the exposure is maintained for many years, thereby resulting in a progressively larger cumulative dose (12-18).
+Levels as low as 5 $\mu$ g/dL and lower have been associated with adverse cardiovascular and neurologic health effects in adults (12-18).

-Both the International Agency for Research on Cancer (IARC) and the National Toxicology Program have classified lead to be a probable human carcinogen (15,16), primarily based on findings for lung and stomach cancer, with brain and kidney cancer also being elevated in some studies.
-Other studies show that lead exposure increases blood pressure in adults (1), making both mortality from stroke and heart disease outcomes of interest.
-High lead exposure is known to cause non-malignant kidney disease (17), but it is not known if lower levels contribute to this outcome.
+Both the International Agency for Research on Cancer (IARC) and the National Toxicology Program have classified lead to be a probable human carcinogen (16,17), primarily based on findings for lung and stomach cancer, with brain and kidney cancer also being elevated in some studies.
+Other studies show that lead exposure increases blood pressure in adults (12, 14), making both mortality from stroke and heart disease outcomes of interest.
+High lead exposure is known to cause non-malignant kidney disease (18), but it is not known if lower levels contribute to this outcome.

-Michigan occupations with lead exposure include abrasive blasting to remove lead paint from outdoor metal structures such as bridges, overpasses or water towers; casting brass or bronze fixtures; fabricating metal products; or exposure to lead fumes or dust from firing guns or retrieval of spent bullets at firing ranges.
-While the use of lead in non-battery products has declined in the U.S., the use of lead worldwide continues to grow, especially in battery applications.
-Recycling the growing amount of "e-waste" created by discarded electronic and lead battery consumer products and the increased demand for raw metals and specifically recycled lead worldwide puts a new group of workers at risk to significant exposure to lead.
+Michigan occupations with lead exposure include abrasive blasting to remove lead paint from outdoor metal structures such as bridges, overpasses, or water towers; casting brass or bronze fixtures; fabricating metal products; or exposure to lead fumes or dust from firing guns or retrieval of spent bullets at firing ranges.
+While the use of lead in nonbattery products has declined in the U.S., the use of lead worldwide continues to grow, especially in battery applications.
+Recycling of used lead batteries puts another group of workers at risk to significant exposure to lead.

-Despite Federal OSHA allowing BLLs as high as 50 $\mu$ g/dL and Michigan OSHA allowing BLLs as high as 30 $\mu$ g/dL, recommendations for medical management on lead exposed individuals begin at 5 $\mu$ g/dL and interpretative language for the healthcare providers who ordered the blood lead needs to be compatible with these recommendations since laboratory reports are often their main source of information (6) (See Appendix E).
-The February 2015 update of the Fourth Annual CDC Report shows that blood leads in the general population are continuing to fall and the 95th confidence limit for the upper limit of normal in 2011-2012 was $3.36 \mu g/dL$ (2.98-3.93) (3).
+Despite Federal OSHA allowing BLLs as high as 50 $\mu$ g/dL and Michigan OSHA allowing BLLs as high as 30 $\mu$ g/dL, recommendations for medical management on lead exposed individuals begin at 3.5 $\mu$ g/dL and interpretative language for the healthcare providers who ordered the blood lead needs to be compatible with these recommendations since laboratory reports are often their main source of information (6) (See Appendix E).